 Agile Business Intelligence is a powerful BI methodology that enables businesses to easily adapt to continuously evolving BI requirements.
 Here’s a complete guide to agile business intelligence & data analytics that you can use to deploy Agile BI systems for your organization.
-We will look at Agile Business Intelligence definition, advantages, benefits, methodology, best practices & tips.
+We will look at Agile Business Intelligence definition, advantages, benefits, agile methodology, best practices & tips.

 What is Agile Business Intelligence & Data Analytics